jahirultusar/Coding-References/SSL Encrypt via Certbot/Let's Encrypt.md

             Confirm that Certbot worked
             To confirm that your site is set up properly, visit https://yourwebsite.com/ in your browser and look for the lock icon in the URL bar.

+!DEBUG: now we need to chek if we are allowing port:443 to allow the traffic

+    if yes then site should work securely if not then let's allow port 443

+       cmd: sudo ufw allow https
+       cmd: sudo systemctl restart nginx

+     vola! now we are secured!

+    Also if we test our nginx server by

+        cmd: nginx -t
+            / we might get some error which is normal

+    we can check with sudo and it will work fine

+        cmd: sudo nginx -t

      # That's all!